-As we have evidenced in Section 2, in a large number of non equilibrium steady--state processes that are carried out in both living and man--made systems, appropriate constrains (boundary conditions) can be found so that the energy transfer takes place in particular operation modes.
-If the purpose in the operation of a $\left(2\times2\right)$--isothermal linear energy converter is not to minimize the entropy production, the steady states that dynamically constrain the processes within the converter in the optimal performance regimes ($MPO$, $M\eta$, $MEF$, $M\Omega$ and $MP\eta$) \cite{Stucki80,SantAriAng97,OdumPink55,Calvoetal01,KedemCapl65}, steady states revealed through the energy conversion theorems analogous to the Prigogine one (\textbf{mfd--THEOREM}), as well as their corresponding corollaries.
+As we have evidenced in Section \ref{steady}, in a large number of non equilibrium steady--state processes that are carried out in both living and man--made systems, appropriate constrains (boundary conditions) can be found so that the energy conversion takes place in particular operation modes.
+If the purpose in the operation of a $\left(2\times2\right)$--isothermal linear energy converter is not to minimize the entropy production, the steady states that dynamically constrain the processes within the converter in the optimal performance regimes ($MPO$, $M\eta$, $MEF$, $M\Omega$ and $MP\eta$) \cite{Stucki80,SantAriAng97,OdumPink55,Calvoetal01,KedemCapl65}, steady states revealed through the energy conversion theorems similar to the Prigogine's one with constrained forces (\textbf{mdf--THEOREM}), as well as their corresponding corollaries.
 The optimal regimes here analyzed were taken from the field of Finite Time Thermodynamics (FTT) \cite{AriPaeAng08,Angulo02}.

-\begin{theorem}[\textbf{$MPO$--THEOREM}] When a non equilibrium steady--state system is characterized by two generalized forces $X_1$ (the one associated with driven processes) and $X_2$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
-Then, under the condition of \textbf{maximum power output}, the $J_1$ flux is equal to $-L_{11}X_1$. \end{theorem}

-\begin{proof} Let us consider the mathematical expression for power output [Eq. (\ref{eq:potefic})].
-The partial derivative of $P_{out}$ with respect to $X_1$ assuming $X_2$ fixed, is:
+\begin{theorem} \textbf{\textsl{ {}MPO-{}-THEOREM}} When a non equilibrium steady--state system is characterized by two generalized forces $X_{1}$ (the one associated with driven processes) and $X_{2}$ (another one associated with driver processes), it is constrained to a particular steady state when the driver force is fixed.
+Then, under the condition of \textbf{maximum power output}, the $J_{1}$ flux is equal to $-L_{11}X_{1}$. \end{theorem} \begin{proof} Let us consider the mathematical expression for power output {[}Eq. (\ref{eq:potefic}){]}.
+The partial derivative of $P_{out}$ with respect to $X_{1}$ assuming $X_{2}$ fixed, is:

-By hypothesis $\left(\frac{\partial P_{O}}{\partial X_1}\right)_{X_2}=0$, we get:
+By hypothesis $\left(\frac{\partial P_{O}}{\partial X_{1}}\right)_{X_{2}}=0$, we get: